• Skip to main content

 Deep Soil Metal Detector Circuit – Ground Scanner

-The post discusses a simple deep under soil metal detector circuit for evaluating hidden metals such as gold, iron, tin, brass etc by detecting change in the resistance of the relevant soil layers.
+In this post I have explained a simple deep under soil metal detector circuit for evaluating hidden metals such as gold, iron, tin, brass etc by detecting change in the resistance of the relevant soil layers.

 Bigger physical objects which might be buried within the topsoil could be unveiled through a modification in the electrical resistance of the soil layer at various depths.
 The design is about a device which may be for implementing relative enhancements on the resistance of the soil.
 This particular application can be particularly handy in archaeological excavations.